-Human Rights Violations: Abusive child labor, repression of worker rights, aggressive marketing of harmful products, violation of national health and environmental laws
+Abuses: Abusive child labor, repression of worker rights, aggressive marketing of harmful products, violation of national health and environmental laws

 There's a secret in the chocolate industry, and once people find out about it, their chocolate doesn‚Äôt taste as sweet any more: Much of the chocolate eaten all over the world is made of cocoa beans that have been harvested by illegal child labor, including child slave labor.

 In 2001, Save the Children Canada reported that 15,000 children between 9 and 12 years old, many from impoverished Mali, had been tricked or sold into slavery on West African cocoa farms, many for just $30 each.
 Just this summer, the International Labor Rights Fund and a Birmingham law firm filed a class-action lawsuit against Nestle and several of its suppliers on behalf of former child slaves.

 Nestle is the target of this lawsuit and is singled out by corporate campaigners, because it is the third largest buyer of cocoa from the Ivory Coast, has processing, storage and export facilities there, and is well aware of the tragically unjust labor practices taking place on the farms with which it continues to do business.
 Nestle and other chocolate manufacturers agreed to end the use of abusive and forced child labor on cocoa farms by July 1, 2005, but they failed to do so.

 Nestle is also notorious for its aggressive marketing of infant formula in poor countries the 1980s, which may have led to the deaths of countless children who did not receive the nutrients that would have been present in breast milk.
 Because of this practice, Nestle is still one of the most boycotted corporations in the world, and its infant formula is still controversial.

 In Colombia, Nestle replaced the entire factory staff with lower-wage workers and did not renew the collective employment contract.
 In Cabuyao Laguna, Philippines, a 3-year strike against Nestle was partially precipitated by Nestle's refusal to include the retirement benefits of the workers in the collective bargaining agreement, despite the Supreme Court's ruling in favor of the workers.
 The company has brutally attempted to break the strike; this year, two unionists, including prominent labor leader Diosdado Fortuna, have been murdered.

 Who's working on it:

-PHILIP MORRIS USA and PHILIP MORRIS INTERNATIONAL (a.k.a. the Altria Group Inc.)
+PHILIP MORRIS USA and PHILIP MORRIS INTERNATIONAL

 Chairman and CEO: Louis C. Camilleri

 Contact the Corporation: